-- 6.1 The Local Authority recognises the issues that some primary schools have in terms of having sufficient resources to meet the needs of pupils who have been permanently excluded or have certain types of challenging behaviour. - 6.2 Primary schools have access to a range of additional support to meet the needs of these pupils, including: - Schools are able to bid for high needs funding through a half termly High Needs panel. - Schools can access support through the Behaviour Support Team, resources can include: - Time bound one to one support, an allocated specialist officer from the Behaviour Outreach Support Service. - Phased, time bound reintegration plans.
+- 6.1 The Local Authority recognises the issues that some primary schools have in terms of having sufficient resources to meet the needs of pupils who have been permanently excluded or have certain types of challenging behaviour. - 6.2 Primary schools have access to a range of additional support to meet the needs of these pupils, including: - Schools are able to bid for high needs funding through a half termly High Needs panel. - Schools can access support through the Behaviour Support Team, resources can include: - Phased, time bound reintegration plans.
 These would be agreed with school, family and child.
-This could include taster sessions, shorter school days, and introduction to key staff in school and slow integration into school over a period of 6 week.
+This could include taster sessions, shorter school days, and introduction to key staff in school and slow integration into school over a period of 6 week. - Specialist advice and guidance as appropriate e.g. classroom management and behaviour strategies specifically for the child.

-- Specialist advice and guidance as appropriate e.g. classroom management and behaviour strategies specifically for the child. - Schools can make a referral to the Local Authority Inclusion Panel (which sits fortnightly) to access resources and provision including but not limited to counselling provision, therapeutic support, short-term or part-time placements or alternative provision.
+• Schools can make a referral to the Local Authority Inclusion Panel (which sits fortnightly) to access resources and provision including but not limited to counselling provision, therapeutic support, short-term or part-time placements or alternative provision.